 Meesho’s initial social commerce model leveraged resellers who became crucial trust-building intermediaries between the platform and skeptical first-time online shoppers.
 Over 1 crore resellers, 70% of whom were women, joined Meesho to sell products through their social networks.
 These resellers typically were homemakers seeking financial independence, small business owners diversifying income, or young entrepreneurs starting with minimal capital.
 Meesho empowered them with tools to create online storefronts, manage inventory, process orders, and track payments without technical expertise.

 The reseller model worked because it transformed strangers into trusted acquaintances.
 When a neighbor or family friend recommended products through WhatsApp, customers felt safer making first purchases than buying from anonymous e-commerce apps.
 Resellers answered questions, showed product photos, and provided social proof through their own usage, reducing uncertainty that prevented online shopping adoption.
-This trust transfer was invaluable in markets where brand names and platform reputation hadn’t been established yet.

 The Influencer Economy